CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/powershell/ps-remoting-exception.md

 ---
 title: "PSRemotingException"
 linkTitle: "PSRemotingException"
-description: "The exception thrown when access is denied to a host when attempting to executing scripts over WinRM."
+description: "The exception thrown when access is denied to a host when attempting to execute scripts over WinRM."
 ---

 # {{% param title %}}